daniel-of-sandwich/Uniti_or_Nothing_Senior_Project/README.md

 ### 1. System Requirements

-- Linux server with at least 4GB RAM
+- Server with at least 4GB RAM
 - Python 3.7+ with pip
 - Tenable Nessus
 - Grafana OSS